 Cedar Point is without a doubt, one of the most famous parks in the world.
 Even if you're not a roller coaster enthusiast, you have probably heard about Cedar Point due to how often it appears on the Discovery and Travel Channel.
 So you obviously know that is a good amusement park to go to.
 And yes, that is true.
 Cedar Point is a very nice park to visit.
 They have a bunch of roller coasters to ride as well as a lot of other coasters for you to ride.
-Now you probably are thinking of Cedar Point's main big attractions such as Top Thrill Dragster, Millenium Force, and Maverick.
-And yes, those are all very fun rides (Especially Maverick).
+Now you probably are thinking of Cedar Point's main big attractions such as Top Thrill Dragster, Millenium Force, Maverick, and now Steel Vengeance.
+And yes, those are all very fun rides (Especially the last two).
 But there are also many other rollercoasters and other general rides for you to ride in the park.
 As well as good rides, the park has a great setting right by Lake Erie.
 And if you're worried about crowds when at Cedar Point, we've got some good news.
 The lines here move REALLY FREAKING FAST!!!!!!
-However, the park does have a couple flaws such as it's idiotic rain policy and a very nasty ride operator despite it's flawless apperiance that it gets from telivision and the rest of the roller coaster community.
-However, despite it being overrated, it is still a fantastic amusement park and I would, like most enthusiasts, recommend it to any coaster enthusiast.
+Plus, there's always Fast Lane if you really want to do everything in one day.
+However, the park does have a couple flaws such as it's idiotic rain policy despite it's flawless apperiance that it gets from television and the rest of the roller coaster community.
+However, despite it being overrated (that just naturally comes with a large amount of hype), it is still a fantastic amusement park and I would, like most enthusiasts, recommend it to any coaster enthusiast.
 I mean, after all, it is the roller coaster capital of the world.
-I'm definetly looking foreword to whenever my next visit will be (I need a lot more rides on Maverick).
+I'm definetly looking foreword to coming back here again and enjoying all the cool rides.
+Especially Maverick & Steel Vengeance.

 And here is Derby Racer (AKA, the Carousel on crack).

 While I never rode any water rides at Cedar Point due to the foggy wather and all the other stuff to do, Cedar Point does have a good water ride collection.
 Their first water ride, Snake River Falls is a giant Shoot the Chutes Water Ride.
 It's basically a clone of White Water Landing at Dorney Park.
 So it's a really fun ride that will get you VERY WET!!!!!!
 They've also got a river rapids ride called Thunder Canyon.
 I never even saw it during my visit to Cedar Point, but it sounds like fun on a hot day.
-And since my last visit, they got Shoot the Rapids, which sounds like a fun ride.
-But it did have an accident in 2013, so I'm not entirely sure of its future.
 And that's all that the park has for water rides.
 Not bad.

 While this water park isn't technically part of Cedar Point due to seperate admission, its pretty much adjacent and part of the park.
-I never visited Soak City, but it does look fun, even if it does seem stuck in the 70s.
+I never visited Soak City, but it does look fun.
+And looking at the park now compared to 10 years ago, it definetly looks like it got a huge upgrade and might be worth a visit sometime.

 Theming and Other Attractions

 Here are the reviews of all the other stuff at Cedar Point.
 As far as theming goes, Cedar Point doesn't provide too much.
-There are some skeletons on the train ride, some western theming by Maverick, but there's really not that much theming in the park.
+There are some skeletons on the train ride, some western theming by Maverick and Steel Vengeance, but there's really not that much theming in the park.
 But the park really has a kickass setting right by the shore of Lake Erie.
-I did manage to meet Jerry from Ben&Jerry's Ice cream at a shope in the front of the park.
-While I'm sure Cedar Point has some cool shows or other activities to do, but I never did any of them, because of the rushed time I had.
-I spent most of my time trying to get in all of the rollercoasters (And I failed).
+I did manage to meet Jerry from Ben & Jerry's Ice cream at a shopein the front of the park.
+While I'm sure Cedar Point has some cool shows or other activities to do, but I never did any of them, because that wasn't my focus when I visited the park.
+I spent most of my time trying to get in all of the rollercoasters.
 I'm sure that if Cedar Point was my home park, I could give you a full blown list of other stuff to do.
-But really, at Cedar Point, it's all about the Rollercoasters.
+But really, at Cedar Point, it's all about the Roller Coasters.

 Cedar Point is a completely awesome theme park to visit.
-As well as outstanding rollercoasters to ride such as Maverick, there are some unique flat rides such as Derby Downs, some good water rides to cool off with such as the Upcoming Shoot the Rapids ride, as well as a LOT more rides for everyone to enjoy.
-They have so much to do at Cedar Point that 2 days is not enough time to get everything done.
-And while the park does get very crowded during the summer, the lines move very fast, so it's not a living hell waiting in them like you'd expect it to be.
-(As long as it doesn't rain.)
-Despite what the Discovory and Travel Channel say, the park does have it's flaws such as it's rain policy and the Millenium Force Ride Operator, but aside from those things, this park is totally awesome.
-I'd recommend Cedar Point to any coaster enthusiast.
-(Well, I'm sure most enthusiasts dream about Cedar Point based on what the Discovory and Travel Channel says about them.)
+As well as outstanding rollercoasters to ride such as Maverick and Steel Vengeance, there are some unique flat rides such as Derby Downs, some good water rides to cool off with, as well as a LOT more rides for everyone to enjoy.
+They have so much to do at Cedar Point that 2 days is not enough time to get everything done (unless you get the Fast Lane, which I highly recommend).
+And while the park does get very crowded during the summer, the lines move very fast, so it's not a living hell waiting in them like you'd expect it to be (As long as it doesn't rain).
+Despite what the Discovory and Travel Channel say, the park does have it's flaws such as it's rain policy and other minor nitpicks, but aside from those things, this park is totally awesome.
+I'd recommend Cedar Point to any coaster enthusiast (Well, I'm sure most enthusiasts dream about Cedar Point based on what the Discovory and Travel Channel says about them).

 *Are there kiddy coaster restrictions? - No and Yes.
-Woodstock Express has no restrictions, but Jr. Gemini requires you to be accompinied by a child to ride.
-I didn't ride either, and therefor, have no review of either.
+Woodstock Express has no restrictions, but Wilderness Run requires you to be accompinied by a child to ride.

 *The Hotels do have Early Admission (Don't expect ERT).